Jennie Lee (British actress): New York

-The following month Lee joined the Vokes family at the Boston Theatre, Boston, Massachusetts, as Betsey Baker in a farce-comedy entitled, The Wrong Man in the Right Place.Boston Theatre (advertisement).
-Boston Daily Advertiser, (Boston, Massachusetts), 2 July 1872, Issue 2, p.
-1, col. A Lee next appeared with the Vokes family in New York at the Union Square Theatre in the William Brough comedy, Kind to a Fault. and the same venue in September 1872 she joined Agnes Ethel's company, which included J. P. Burnett, in Agnes, a play written specifically for Agnes Ethel by Victorien Sardou.
+The following month Lee joined the Vokes family at the Boston Theatre, Boston, Massachusetts, as Betsey Baker in a farce-comedy entitled, The Wrong Man in the Right Place.
+Lee next appeared with the Vokes family in New York at the Union Square Theatre in the William Brough comedy, Kind to a Fault. and the same venue in September 1872 she joined Agnes Ethel's company, which included J. P. Burnett, in Agnes, a play written specifically for Agnes Ethel by Victorien Sardou.
 After a serious illness, Lee returned to the Union Square Theatre on 31 December 1872 to play a principle part in J. P. Woolner's one-act playlette, Orange Blossoms.
 She closed out 1872–73 season there playing Blanche in a comedy by M. Louis Leyroy entitled Cousin Jack.
 On 12 June 1873, the Union Square Theatre held a benefit performance on Lee's behalf with a production of Thomas William Robertson's Caste, with the British-born actor James Henry Stoddart in the role of Eccles.
 Afterwards Lee returned to England for a brief visit.